Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Floquet Hamiltonian Learning in DQS: Numerical Examples

-The breakdown of the scaling relation for $\tau\approx\tau_*$ signals the Trotterization threshold, marked by a vertical grey line in Figs.~\ref{fig:Heisenberg}(a)-(b).
-For $\tau>\tau_*$, a faithful reconstruction of $\hat{H}_{\rm F}(\tau)$ based on a local Ansatz is not possible anymore, which is signaled by the sharp threshold behavior of $\lambda_1(\tau)$ and $\Vert\boldsymbol{c}^{\mathrm{ex}}(\tau)-\boldsymbol{c}^{\mathrm{rec}}(\tau)\Vert$ in correspondence of $\tau_{*}$.
-In this sense the behavior of $\lambda_1(\tau)$ can be used as an experimentally measurable signature of the proliferation of Trotter errors in DQS.
-For further discussions and the relation between Trotterization threshold and quantum chaos, we refer the reader to Appendix \ref{app:TrotterThreshold} and to our recent work in the context of collective spin systems~\cite{Olsacher2022}.
+Sharp threshold behavior of $\lambda_1$ at $\tau \approx \tau_*$ signals the Trotter threshold, marked by a vertical grey line in Figs.~\ref{fig:Heisenberg}(a)-(b).
+For $\tau>\tau_*$, the FH cannot be approximated by a local ansatz, which is signaled by the absence of scaling of $\lambda_1(\tau)$ and $\Vert\boldsymbol{c}^{\mathrm{ex}}(\tau)-\boldsymbol{c}^{\mathrm{rec}}(\tau)\Vert$.
+In this sense the behavior of $\lambda_1(\tau)$ can be used as an experimentally measurable signature for the proliferation of Trotter errors.
+For a deeper discussion of FHL in the context of the Trotter threshold and the transition to quantum chaos, we refer the reader to Appendix \ref{app:TrotterThreshold} and to our recent work on collective spin systems~\cite{Olsacher2022}.

 In contrast to the limit $n_{\mathrm{s}}\to\infty$, a finite measurement budget leads to a plateau of $\lambda_1$ at small values of $\tau$, as shown in Fig.~\ref{fig:Heisenberg}(a).
-This is due to the presence of (simulated) measurement noise on the elements of the constraint matrix $M$ defined in Eq.~\eqref{eq:Melements}, that limits the resolution of $\lambda_1$ below a certain value.
-Importantly, the value of the small $\tau$ plateau for a given measurement budget can be analytically estimated as
+This is due to the presence of (simulated) measurement noise on the elements of the constraint matrix $M$ defined in Eq.~\eqref{eq:Melements}, that limits the resolution of $\lambda_1$.
+The value of this plateau for a given measurement budget can be estimated as

 as shown in Appendix \ref{app:Elambda}.
 The quality of the reconstruction in presence of measurement noise, as measured by $\lambda_1$ or the parameter distance, is proportional to $n_{\rm s}^{-1/2}$, as shown in the inset of Fig.~\ref{fig:Heisenberg}(b).
-Importantly, the above estimate is valid when errors due to an incomplete Ansatz are smaller than the noise introduced by a finite measurement budget.
-Thus, comparing $\lambda_1(\tau)$ to the above estimate allows us to understand whether the Ansatz needs to be complemented with additional terms, as we show later in Sec.~\ref{subsec:AdaptiveErrors}.
+The estimate in Eq.~\eqref{eq:Elambda} is valid when errors due to an incomplete ansatz are smaller than the noise introduced by a finite measurement budget.
+Thus, comparing $\lambda_1(\tau)$ to the above estimate allows one to decide whether the ansatz needs to be complemented with additional terms, as we discuss in Sec.~\ref{subsec:AdaptiveErrors} below.